Ingibjorg/iOS-Push-Notifications-Simulator/README.md

 3. Open terminal and navigate to the folder that stores the certificate
 4. Run the following command to create a pem file:

-  `openssl pkcs12 -in pushcert.p12 -out puschcert.pem -nodes -clcerts`
+  `openssl pkcs12 -in pushcert.p12 -out pushcert.pem -nodes -clcerts`

 5. Move the pushcert.pem file to the iOS-Push-Notifications-Simulator folder and replace the existing pushcert.pem.
 6. Add the following two methods to AppDelegate in your project: